meredith-lefevre/meredith-lefevre.github.io/_pages/about.md

 ---------

-My name is Meredith LeFevre and I am a fourth-year undergraduate student at the [University of Iowa](https://www.uiowa.edu/) in the [Dept. of Physics and Astronomy](https://physics.uiowa.edu/).

 # About Me

 I'm Meredith LeFevre, a fourth-year undergraduate student at the [University of Iowa](https://www.uiowa.edu/) pursuing a B.S. in Physics and Astronomy with minors in Mathematics, Geoscience, and Dance.